TheMaster1127/HTH/README.md

 - A_Sec
 - A_Space
 - A_Tab
-- A_IsTranspiled in js it will be set to 1 in ahk its will be blank so you can do somting like:
+- A_IsTranspiled in js it will be set to 1 in HTH its will be blank so you can do somting like:

 ```ahk
 if (A_IsTranspiled = "")